How Long Is the Probate Process in Oklahoma?

 At the final hearing, the judge will inquire as to whether all creditors’ claims have been paid, and if there are any other outstanding issues with the estate.
 If there are no outstanding issues, and all claims have been paid, the judge will then sign an “order distributing estate.”
 Once the judge signs this order, the probate case will be over, There may, however, be additional work to be done, because some heirs may still need to be paid.

-Summary Probate – How to Make Probate Go Quicker
+Summary Administration – How to Make Probate Go Quicker

-If the estate is worth less than $150,000, then, you may be able to file a “summary probate”.
-In a summary probate, the process is simplified, and the waiting periods are shorter.
-So, the case may go quicker.
+If the estate is worth less than $200,000, or if the decedent has been deceased for over five years, or if the decedent resided outside of Oklahoma when he died, then, you may be able to file petition for “summary administration”.
+In a summary administration, the case may go quicker.

-How long do probate cases take in Washington County?
+How long do probate cases actually take in Washington County?

 The Persaud Law Office examined all probate cases filed in Washington County between January 1, 2017, and March 31, 2017 (a total of thirty cases).
 Of these cases: